dl2sba/LoLin_StandAloneMeasurements/README.md

 A number of data points is stored in RTC-memory of the ESP32.
 If its limit is exceeded the data is appended to the flash filesystem in the ESP32.
 The data is stored as CSV-based text file in the file "data.csv".
 This is a measure to reduce the wear of the flash memory of the ESP32.

+Currentyl the following data aquisition is done after the device wakes up by the timer:
+- The attached DHT22 sensor is read.
+Check its configuration in the file [measure.h](measure.h).
+- Then the two ADC channels (battery voltage and supply voltage) are read by the corresponding functions in measure.cpp(readVbatt() and readVsupp()).
+Here also the scaling is done according the external voltage deviders.
+- Eachs measurements contains a timestamp (seconds sindce last HW reset).
+This is a rough estimation controller by the 150kHz internal clock source of the ESP32

 ## Data access
 The file can be accessed via an integrated simple webserver.
 The webserver is started via a hardware pushbutton GPIO_NUM_13 and listens on http://192.168.4.1.